-As part of their creative support for the Black Lives Matter movement, CAN, CivicLeicester, Manchester City of Literature and Manchester Poetry Library present the FREE online Manchester launch of the Black Lives Matter: Poems for a New World anthology on Thursday 10 June as part of The Festival of Libraries between Wednesday 9 – Sunday 13 June.
+As part of their creative support for the Black Lives Matter movement, CAN, CivicLeicester, Manchester City of Literature and Manchester Poetry Library presented the online Manchester launch of the Black Lives Matter: Poems for a New World anthology as part of The Festival of Libraries (Wednesday 9 – Sunday 13 June)

 Black Lives Matter: Poems for a New World, published in November 2020, presents poems and short prose from around the world responding to Black Lives Matter.
 The anthology was initiated and edited by Ambrose Musiyiwa of CivicLeicester in July 2020.

-Hosted by the writer, poet and performer, Yusra Warsama, the online event features powerful readings and performances from poets included in the anthology alongside creative responses from four Manchester poets – Gabriel, Jade Williams, Jova, and Meduulla, offering a powerful and dynamic, poetic dialogue.
+Hosted by the writer, poet and performer, Yusra Warsama, the online event featured powerful readings and performances from poets included in the anthology alongside creative responses from four emerging Manchester poets – Gabriel, Jade Williams, Jova, and Meduulla, offering a powerful and dynamic, poetic dialogue.

-A panel including Ambrose Musiyiwa, Professor Erinma Bell MBE (Co-Founder, and CEO of CARISMA) Cheryl Martin (Co-Artistic Director of Commonword, Manchester‘s Black-led literature organisation), and Becky Swain (Director of Manchester Poetry Library) will share their reflections on the importance of poetry, activism and the Black Lives Matter movement to Manchester.
+A panel including Ambrose Musiyiwa, Professor Erinma Bell MBE (Co-Founder, and CEO of CARISMA) Cheryl Martin (Co-Artistic Director of Commonword, Manchester‘s Black-led literature organisation), and Becky Swain (Director of Manchester Poetry Library) shared their reflections on the importance of poetry, activism and the Black Lives Matter movement to Manchester.

 Jade Williams is a Black, Queer, multi-disciplinary artist from Manchester working in dance, poetry, writing, performance, and creative facilitation.
 She has performed her poetry at venues and events including STUN, Emergency, Tickle My Fancy, Allure of Sorts (commissioned by Tape and Scaffold Gallery), and NIAMOS.

 Jova Bagioli Reyes is a Queer, Latinx poet, musician, and activist.
-Their work draws on their own experiences and the rich tradition of Latin American protest, struggle, and art and they are committed to using their voice to build solidarity amongst the people of the world.
+Their work draws on their own experiences and the rich tradition of Latin American protest, struggle, and art.
+They are committed to using their voice to build solidarity amongst the people of the world.

 Yusra Warsama is an actor, writer and theatre practitioner.
 She began her theatre career at Contact, Manchester.
-Yusra has collaborated on Don Letts’ Speakers’ Corner, a spoken word theatre piece.
+Yusra was a collaborator on the spoken word theatre piece Don Letts’ Speakers’ Corner.
 She has toured her poetry nationally and was part of a national poetry residency Incubate, which resulted in a collaborative work in progress piece Three-Way, alongside poet Malika Booker and grime artist R.T.

 Ambrose Musiyiwa is a poet, journalist, and photographer.
 His journalism, short stories, and essays have been published in newspapers and magazines in the UK, Zimbabwe, the US, and South Korea.
 His poem The Man Who Ran Through The Tunnel has been translated into 12 languages.
 Ambrose is a University of Manchester/CAN PhD candidate in the Department of Drama.